 Ingredient Notes

-- Mini Chocolate Chips – Mini chocolate chips distribute more evenly throughout the cake and don’t sink as easily as regular sized chocolate chips.
-You’ll use half of the chocolate chips to mix into the batter and the other half will be spread on top to create a delicious chocolate layer that hardens as the coffee cake cools.
+- Mini Chocolate Chips – Mini chips distribute more evenly through the batter and don’t sink the way standard-size chips do.
+You’ll use half in the batter and half sprinkled on top before the streusel.
+The top layer melts together as it bakes and firms up into a thin chocolate layer as it cools.

 While it may seem like making gluten-free coffee cake has a lot of steps, they’re each really simple.
 There are three components to the chocolate chip coffee cake you need to make: the gluten-free streusel, the coffee cake, and the glaze.
 The below steps with matching photos are not meant to be the full recipe, but are there to help you see the recipe made at various stages so you can make it perfectly every time.